 Maple-Dijon Glazed Pork Chops

-These pork chops are grilled and then brushed with a fantastic, but simple maple and Dijon glaze.
+These pork chops are grilled and then brushed with a fantastic maple and Dijon glaze.
 I recommend using real maple syrup for a cleaner flavor.
 These chops are great for any occasion and can be served for company or as a quick weeknight meal.

 - 6 bone-in pork rib chops, about 1 inch thick

 - 2 tablespoon chopped fresh herb of choice (oregano, tarragon, parsley)

 - 3/4 teaspoon herbes de provence

 - Preheat grill for medium-high heat.
 Warm maple syrup in microwave for 20-30 seconds.
 Combine glaze ingredients, cover, and set aside.

 - Combine rub and apply evenly to both sides of pork chops.
 Place onto grill and cook for 20-22 minutes.
 Watch for flare-ups and reduce heat, or move chops to a cooler part of the grill and finish cooking indirectly.
 After the first 10 minutes, start applying glaze Do this every 3-4 minutes, turn, and baste.
 Repeat process about 3-4 times until meat is cooked through.

 - Once chops have reached an internal temperature of 150-155 degrees F., remove from grill and loosely tent with aluminum foil.
 Let chops rest for a few minutes while you ready the finishing touches of your meal.